API Reference

 A connection represents a linked bank account.
 The flow to create one involves your backend, frontend widget, and Araucaria's servers working together.

-sequenceDiagram participant U as User participant F as Your Frontend participant B as Your Backend participant A as Araucaria API participant Bank as Bank U->>F: Click "Connect Bank" F->>B: Request widget token B->>A: POST /v1/connections A-->>B: { connectionId, widgetToken } B-->>F: { connectionId, widgetToken } F->>F: Open Araucaria Widget U->>F: Select bank & enter credentials F->>A: Submit credentials A->>Bank: Validate credentials Bank-->>A: Success A-->>F: Connection ACTIVE F->>U: Show success A->>B: Webhook: connection.active B->>B: Process new connection
+sequenceDiagram participant U as User participant F as Your Frontend participant B as Your Backend participant A as Araucaria API participant Bank as Bank U->>F: Click "Connect Bank" F->>B: Request widget token B->>A: POST /v1/connections A-->>B: { connectionId, widgetToken } B-->>F: { connectionId, widgetToken } F->>F: Open Araucaria Widget U->>F: Select bank & enter credentials F->>A: Submit credentials A->>Bank: Validate credentials Bank-->>A: Success A-->>F: Connection CONNECTED F->>U: Show success A->>B: Webhook: connection.connected B->>B: Process new connection

 Step-by-step Flow